 U.S. President Barack Obama has revealed he still has all of Michael Jackson's music on his iPod.

-Obama is also known to include hits by Stevie the Boy Wonder, J-Z.
+Obama is also known to include hits by Stevie the Boy Wonder, Jay-Z said Jackson will go down in history as one of our greatest entertainers.

-Remember the Obama campaign mocking and making fun of McCain for not knowing how to use email and not knowing how to when McCain can't type because of his war injuries.
+Remember the Obama campaign mocking and making fun of McCain for not knowing how to use email and not knowing how to, when McCain can't type because of his war injuries?

 But they made fun of him.

-It was an old phogey.
+It was an old fogey.

 He was an old dude.